swarajborse/ProjectHive/Domains/Backend/MiniProjects/FastAPI-CRUD-app/README.md

 - "uv" as the local environment manager (see pyproject.toml)

 ## Prerequisites
-- Linux (dev container in this repo is Ubuntu 24.04.2 LTS)
+- Linux
 - Python 3.12+
-- The `uv` tool is used in these instructions as the environment manager.
-Commands that use `uv` are shown with the `uv` prefix.
+- The `uv` tool is used in these instructions as the environment manager

 ## Quickstart
 1. Create and activate the virtual environment